mountainvalley

 Individual Therapy

-I believe that it is powerful enough to create change and ignite recovery.
 I view the therapeutic relationship as one in which we have a chance to build a healthy and transparent alliance, so that we are working together toward a general goal – whether it be to increase your mindfulness of your emotions and thoughts, gain more confidence, or heal through unresolved pain or trauma.
 It is critical that you determine the direction in which we move in therapy, so, based on your needs, our specific goals may change as our relationship and my understanding of your history and experience evolve over time.
 I will support your existing strengths and intuition because you are the expert of your own experiences.
 When warranted, however, I may provide alternative methods of perceiving a situation, suggestions for coping strategies, and authentic feedback based on my perceptions and experiences.
 It is common for me to ask you questions and provide you feedback about how you impact me in our relationship, which might challenge you to examine unexplored emotions and relational dynamics.

 These questions and feedback are meant to facilitate deeper reflection and a movement toward self-understanding and a reconnection to your core self and others in your life.
 I believe that if we, in our therapeutic relationship experience discomfort at times, we move towards a growth-fostering connection that is incredibly healing.